FAQ - Frequently Asked Questions

 The Deposition Agreement is often signed by the creator of the data, but it can also be signed by a representative of the organisation, such as the head of the department or the director of the research project.
 For this reason, we always ascertain the creator of the data when describing the dataset.

 FSD recommends that data creators themselves take care of anonymising their data according to the instructions provided by the archive.
-FSD always checks the preliminary anonymisation carried out by the researchers and processes the remaining identifiers (e.g. indirect identifiers) to ensure the anonymity of the data.
+FSD reviews the preliminary anonymisation carried out by the researchers and, if necessary, removes any remaining identifiers during data processing.

 If needed, FSD will also help and instruct you in planning the anonymisation of your data.